ericscharff/SmallWorld/README.md

 SmallWorld is a very simple Smalltalk Virtual Machine written in Java.
 It is derived from Tim Budd's Smalltalk.
-The original import was taken from the state of the SmallWorld.tar file found at
+The original import was taken from the state of the SmallWorld.tar file found at http://web.engr.oregonstate.edu/~budd/SmallWorld/Source/SmallWorld.tar dated 10-Nov-2004
-This is the initial import of Tim Budd's SmallWorld, a very simple Smalltalk Virtual Machine written in Java.
-This is the state of the SmallWorld.tar file found at http://web.engr.oregonstate.edu/~budd/SmallWorld/Source/SmallWorld.tar dated 10-Nov-2004